Register a Company

 2. The Right People Owners:'Members' or 'Shareholders'

-A company has to be owned.
+To start a company, it has to be owned.
 It must have at least two owners.
 Owners are technically Members.
 All Members have some Share in the business as Shareholders and they must be listed in a Register of Shareholders.Managers: 'Officers' or 'Directors'

 A Company Secretary must be appointed by Shareholders as the Officer of the Company specifically responsible for maintaining all statutory information about the PLC.